 Attributes to Look For

-From the initial email the two of you exchange to the message accompanying the very first completed piece, communication should be clear and forthcoming.
+From the initial email the two of you exchange to the message accompanying the very first completed piece; communication should be clear and forthcoming.
 If your writer shows poor grammar or spelling choices in emails to you, how do you think your finished pieces will come out?
 Likewise, if the writer is secretive or not very communicative at all, that’s another red flag that tells you should probably look elsewhere.

 Ask the writer for a list of current and previous clients.
 While you’re at it, ask for a few testimonials.
 But don’t just take the writer’s word.
-Contact the companies the writer has written for and see how they gauge the ease of working with said If you get back that the writer is a diva and difficult to work with, you might want to pass and keep searching.
+Contact the companies the writer has written for and see how they gauge the ease of working with said.
+If you get back that the writer is a diva and difficult to work with, you might want to pass and keep searching.

 Check the writer’s social profiles, such as LinkedIn.
 Are they involved with any writer groups or other professional organizations?
 Do they have a large following?
-That can let you know that the writer is dedicated and has been doing this for a long time, and is probably well worth the fees he/she charges.
+That can let you know that the writer is dedicated and has been doing this for a long time, and it is probably well worth the fees he/she charges.